Shihezi Xinjiang, China Travel Guide

 People's Park and Youth Park offer pleasant routes for walking and light exercise amidst green spaces.
 These are popular local spots for daily strolls.

-True hiking and trekking possibilities are in the adjacent Tian Shan mountains, requiring day trips or multi-day excursions from Urumqi or other bases.
+True hiking and trekking possibilities are located in the adjacent Tian Shan mountains, requiring day trips or multi-day excursions from Urumqi or other bases.
 Not directly accessible from Shihezi for hiking.

 Immerse yourself in the local culture through everyday interactions and occasional performances.